VSCodium/vscodium/DOCS.md

 - In Visual Studio Code, go to Settings (Command+, if on a Mac)
 - Click the three dots `...` and choose 'Open settings.json'
 - Copy the contents of settings.json into the same place in VSCodium

+## <a id="portable"></a>How do I run VSCodium in portable mode?
+You can follow the [Portable Mode instructions](https://code.visualstudio.com/docs/editor/portable) from the Visual Studio Code website.
+For Windows and Linux the instructions can be followed as written.
+For Mac OS, portable mode is enabled by the existence of a specially named folder.
+For Visual Studio Code that folder name is `code-portable-data`.
+For VSCodium, that folder name is `vscodium-portable-data`.

+So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the link above, but create a folder named `vscodium-portable-data` instead of `code-portable-data`.

 ## <a id="press-and-hold"></a>How do I press and hold a key and have it repeat in VSCodium (Mac)?